-V. ENTRY OF NON-DEGREE STUDENTS INTO DOCTORAL OR MASTER'S PROGRAMS
+ENTRY OF NON-DEGREE STUDENTS INTO DOCTORAL OR MASTER'S PROGRAMS

-Active non-degree Pitt Public Health students who wish to apply for an IDM degree granting program must submit a formal statement to the Pitt Public Health Admissions Manager requesting to be considered for admission to a specific program.
-Applications to degree programs are subject to a full review by the IDM Admissions Committee.
-Credits earned during the semester(s) under a non-degree status will be counted towards IDM program course requirements.
+Active non-degree Pitt Public Health students who wish to apply for an IDM degree granting program must submit a formal statement to the Pitt Public Health Admissions Manager requesting consideration for admission to a specific program.
+Applications to degree programs are subject to review by the IDM Admissions Committee.
+Credits earned during the semester(s) under a non-degree status will count towards IDM program course requirements.
 Upon acceptance into the program, students will be subject to the requirements set for the selected IDM graduate program.
 Pitt Public Health policy states that non-degree students are only eligible to earn 12 credits prior to admission to a degree-granting program.